Patching container images with HarborGuard automation

 Setting up HarborGuard

 I install HarborGuard near my registry.
 It can run as a container itself.
-Basic setup steps I use:
+The basic setup I use is:

 - Deploy HarborGuard and point it at the registry endpoint.